TomTom Developer Portal

 Ideation

-Here is a simple visualization of what users think and feel while going through the pain points and how it would change with the new design ideas.
+Here is a simple visualization of what users think and feel while going through the pain points and how it would change with the new design solutions.
 Click each card to compare what the user journey is like before and after!

 Flow Chart